ShainaLowenthal/SmartContract/README.md

 ### Choices Made
  * 1 ether is the required amount of entry to all lottos except the *Weighted Lotto*.
 This is a high stakes lottery.
 Games and prices were set out of creative interest for high-rollers, not the average user of Ethereum.
 There is inherent high risk and loss involved in entry to all lotteries.
- * The first user to enter a lottery functions as the *lotteryManager*.
-This user must be the one to end all lotteries, except for the *Guessing Lotto*.
+ * The one who deploys the lottery functinos as the *lotteryManager*.
+This user must be the one to end all lotteries, except for the *Guessing Lotto*, as that one ends only based on the guess.

 ## Purpose of Contract (Original Entry from Part 1 Proposal)
 General Purpose: Build multiple lottery games with varying difficulties and risk.
 Ex: standard lottery, guessing game.